Говорят очевидцы

 Investigating:

-Investigative Department of the Crimea Region and of the Sevastopol
+Investigative Department of the FSB Directorate for the Republic of Crimea and the City of Sevastopol

 Articles of Criminal Code of Russian Federation: